Email Us Contact

 • Data security.
 Investigation files contain sensitive personal information.
 Verify that the platform uses encryption, secure cloud storage, and proper access controls.
 Ask about their data breach history and security audit practices.

 Most vendors offer free trials or demo accounts.
 Use them.
 Spend at least a week testing the software with a real (or simulated) case before committing.
-The best software is the one your team will actually use consistently.
+The best software is the one ya qualified provider will actually use consistently.
 The fanciest platform is worthless if investigators find it too complicated and revert to spreadsheets.

 For more tools used in professional investigation work, explore our guides on OSINT tools and surveillance equipment.